-To make use of the use of color contrast in your photograph you must choose the colors that is photographer in a way that they not only help you tell the story of the photo, but also enrich its composition.
+To make use of the use of colour contrast in your photograph, you must choose the colours that are photographer in a way that they not only help you tell the story of the photo, but also enrich its composition.

 We have some settings to name the color contrast;

-These are just some of the names used to represent certains types of contrast and all consist of organizing colors in a way that they talk an specific language to each other.
+These are just some names used to represent certain types of contrast, and all consist of organizing colours in a way that they talk a specific language to each other.

 Always think before shooting, choose the color of the girl’s dress, the color of the background and everything else you can.
 So you will always have control over the color contrast of your photos.

 This kind of contrast has nothing to do with what we’re used to.
 I’m talking about contrasting ideas.
 As if the things to be photographed were opposite to each other.
 Or maybe they shouldn’t “participate” in the same plan at the same time.

 We use this kind of contrast when we want to put an idea in the head of the person who sees the photo.
 When we want to say something that cannot be contextualized and challenged.

 Conceptual contrast is very powerful in photography and helps to tell at least two stories at the same time.
 Used with care can be a great tool for telling stories of social differences.